Researcher-Feng/Cross2DL/README.md

 ### Data and Trained Model

-To run our trained models with processed dataset, you need to download the Processed dataset and our Trained Models:
+To run our trained models with processed dataset, you need to download our Trained Models at [models](https://drive.google.com/drive/folders/1FBTN6xPVFJ7R05th9IMvFpKTNNtgxFI-?usp=sharing):

 - Processed dataset is Available in the a `data` directory.
-- Trained Models is Available in the a `save_models` directory, edit the `model_name`, `test_batch_size` and `dataset_name` and run the `train.py` , and the program will automatically load the trained model.
+- Put the downloaded trained Models in the `save_models` directory.
+Edit the `model_name`, `test_batch_size` and `dataset_name` and run the `train.py` , and then the program will automatically load the trained model.

 If you run our models for `java` dataset, please set as follow in  `train.py`: